-Many physiotherapists want to broadcast their services and knowledge to a wider audience.
-Using the World Wide Web, internet services and publishing material in print or digital media has its own set of insurance issues you need to consider.
+Many physiotherapists want to share their services and knowledge to a wider audience.
+Using digital technology and telemedicine to deliver services, and publishing material in print or digital media have specific insurance issues you must consider.

 Physiotherapists who use a website as platform for their services tend to offer one of two types of service: